Ukraine oligarch put on the spot as rebels nibble at his empire

 Despite coming out for a united Ukraine he has not done as much for the government cause as, say, fellow-oligarch, banking tycoon Igor Kolomoisky, who has funded volunteer forces to fight the separatists.

-Akhmetov did try unsuccessfully to negotiate between Kiev and the separatists early on and, when this failed, he organized a public show of condemnation of the separatists’ action in his factories.
+Akhmetov did try unsuccessfully to negotiate between Kiev and the separatists early on and, when this failed, he organised a public show of condemnation of the separatists’ action in his factories.

 He also sent workers from his Metinvest group to support government patrols in the port-city of Mariupol.